aws-samples/unified-log-aggregation-and-analytics/README.md

     --log-type Tail
 ```

->Note: Make sure to replace `samplelambdafunction` with the actual lambda function name
+>Note: Make sure to replace `samplelambdafunction` with the actual lambda function name.
+Filepath needs to be updated based on the underlaying operating system.

 The function should return ```"StatusCode": 200```, with the below output